phreakyphoenix/Explainable-Diabetic-Retinopathy-Detection/README.md

       - cup and rim;
       - cupping.
 3) Segmentation of abnormalities:
     a) blood vessel related abnormalities

     - hemorrhages;
     - microaneurysms;
     - neovascularizations;
     - nerve fiber infarcts (cottonwool spots).

    b) pigment epithelium related abnormalities (cannot be currently done as we are working on BW images from preprocessing)

     - drusen;
     - hyper and hypopigmentation.

    c) choroid related abnormalities

     - nevus and melanoma detection;
-   - uveitis related choroidal lesions.
+    - uveitis related choroidal les ions.

 Then a panel of experts who would help us would agree upon some sort of importance for each of these